kudobuilder/kudo/keps/0008-operator-testing.md

 	ManifestsDir      string
 	// Directories containing test cases to run.
 	TestDirs          []string
-	// Whether or not to start a local etcd and kubernetes API server for the tests.
+	// Whether or not to start a local etcd and kubernetes API server for the tests (cannot be set with StartKIND StartControlPlane bool
+	// Whether or not to start a local kind cluster for the tests (cannot be set with StartControlPlane).
-	StartControlPlane bool
+	StartKIND bool `json:"startKIND"`
+	// Path to the KIND configuration file to use (implies StartKiIND).
+	KINDConfig string `json:"kindConfig"`
+	// KIND context to use.
+	KINDContext string `json:"kindContext"`
 	// Whether or not to start the KUDO controller for the tests.
 	StartKUDO         bool
+	// If set, do not delete the resources after running the tests (implies SkipClusterDelete).
+	SkipDelete bool `json:"skipDelete"`
+	// If set, do not delete the mocked control plane or kind cluster.
+	SkipClusterDelete bool `json:"skipClusterDelete"`
 	// Override the default assertion timeout of 30 seconds (in seconds).
 	Timeout int
 }
 ```

 A configuration file can be provided to `kubectl kudo test` using the `--config` argument.